 Alternative Drone Registration

 Learn how to get a licence

 For each flight:

-B) When permission is received, sign and return
+- When permission is received, sign the form and return it.